rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 echoing them back.
 It assumes that the data received can be parsed as an integer.
 If the parsing fails, the server crashes.

-To test the behavior of the server, we have the following client:
+To test the behavior of the server, we use the following client:

 `client.py`: